The 20 Queens Of The Jardin du Luxembourg

 The 20 Queens of Jardin du Luxembourg

-Statues of Queens Four of the queens, photo by Mark Craft
+Statues of 4 of the Queens found in the Luxembourg Gardens in Paris Four of the queens, photo by Mark Craft

 Let's take a virtual walk through the Jardin du Luxembourg, pausing a moment at each of the statues, and attempting to located them all.
 It's fitting that we start with the Patron Saint of Paris herself, Genevieve.